GameStop Stock Mania: Why Everyone Is Talking About It And Many Are Worried

 And it hasn't stopped with GameStop.
 Other companies that are suffering heavily during the pandemic are seeing their shares soar as people on Reddit's wallstreetbets talk them up.
 The companies include AMC Entertainment, the beleaguered theater chain, which shot up more than 300% on Wednesday (before dropping 56% Thursday), and American Airlines, which soared more than 30% Thursday morning (it closed up 9%).

 Robinhood, a popular trading platform for young traders, announced Thursday that "in light of recent volatility" it was restricting transactions for certain securities, including GameStop and AMC, and raising margin requirements.
-It later said that it planned to allow "limited buys" of these securities starting Friday.
+It later said it planned to allow "limited buys" of these securities, starting Friday.

 The mania has gone global, "whipsawing stocks from Amsterdam to Sydney," Bloomberg reported.
 "In Europe, short-seller favorites including Unibail-Rodamco-Westfield jumped 20% or more.
 E-commerce giant Rakuten Inc. and baby-care goods maker Pigeon Corp. climbed at least 6.9% in Tokyo on Thursday."